Here Is Our Glossary

 Inheritance Tax

-This involves paying tax on the value of an estate that is above a particular threshold.
+It involves paying tax on the value of an estate above a specified threshold.

 Intestacy

-If the deceased dies without making a will then he or she are said to have died intestate.
-This means that allocation of the estate is done according to an agreed set of rules.
+If the deceased dies without making a will, then they are said to have died intestate.
+It means that the estate is allocated according to an agreed set of rules.

 Legacy

-This is a person or organisation to whom you leave a gift in your Will .
+It is a person or organisation to whom you leave a gift in your Will.

 Letters of administration

-These are official documents from the court which confirm the person’s appointment as the administrator of the estate.
+These are official court documents confirming the person’s appointment as the estate’s administrator.

 Personal Chattels